- Collecting and evaluating existing diversity programs and developing a strategy for improvement.

 - Working with local governments to help local decision makers maximize benefits and minimize adverse impacts of restoration project planning, siting and funding processes.

-- Beginning a dialogue with underrepresented communities in order to better understand the link between community issues and watershed restoration.
+- Having ongoing dialogue with underrepresented communities to better understand the link between community issues and watershed restoration.

 - Exploring diversity and inclusion workplace training opportunities and resources for state agencies.